mandar-damle/HDM-documentation/pages/01.HDM Documentation/06.vcd/10.Network Planning/10.Network Planning Single Network/default.md

 Please add the vCenter FQDN for the on-premises and cloud vCenters on the on-premises and cloud DNS servers.
 ```

-### Network planning spread sheet
+### Network planning spreadsheet

-Please download this [spread sheet](../../../Planning%20Template.xlsx) and use along with
+Please download this [spreadsheet](../../../Planning%20Template.xlsx) and use along with
 your deployment process.

 1. Choose the "Cloud Type"